robtuley/world.rainchasers.com/src/soca.md

 Accommodation
 -------------

-Wild camping would be difficult as this is a popular and busy area, but there is a good campsites at Bovec, and plenty of hotels/apartments along the length of the Soça.
+Wild camping would be difficult as this is a popular and busy area, but there is a good campsites at Bovec and plenty of hotels/apartments along the length of the Soča.